 - Save and exit your file with SHIFT+:+wq! (displayed at the bottom of the editor).

 Now the script will run every night at 22:00.
-Obviously, this is a very simple example.
+This is a simplistic example.
 Things can become more complicated if you need something more elaborate.

 The script needs to have execute permission (

 The content discussed so far are simplistic options, but what about more complex timed tasks?